 Budget proposes reduction in import duty on cut, polished diamonds and gemstones

-Presenting the Budget for 2022-23, the Finance Minister said a simplified regulatory framework will be implemented by June this year in order to facilitate export of jewellery through e-commerce
+The Finance Minister said a simplified regulatory framework will be implemented by June this year in order to facilitate export of jewellery through e-commerce.

-NEW DELHI: In a move to give a boost to the gems and jewellery sector, customs duty on cut and polished diamonds and gemstones has been reduced to 5% in the Union Budget on Tuesday.
+NEW DELHI: In a move to give a boost to the Gems and Jewellery sector, the customs duty on cut and polished diamonds and gemstones has been reduced to 5% in the Union Budget on Tuesday.

 "Simply sawn diamond would attract nil custom duty," Finance Minister Nirmala Sitharaman said.